A mushroom is the fruiting body of a fungus with a shaft and a cap above the ground.

 Precautions:

-Purchase the good quality spawn of the required type from reliable resources like mushroom growing points, training centers, etc.
+- Purchase the good-quality spawn of the required type from reliable resources like mushroom growing points, training centers, etc.

-Well, dried, fresh straw should be used for mushroom cultivation at home.
-Don’t use a wet, rotted straw.
+- Don’t use a wet, rotted straw.
 Avoid bringing straw from unhygienic places.

-Select polythene bags of proper size, which are relatively thin enough to bear the weight of media in them.
+- Select polythene bags of proper size, which are relatively thin enough to bear the weight of media in them.

 Procedure:

-Mostly oyster and white button mushrooms are suitable for cultivation at home.
+- Mostly oyster and white button mushrooms are suitable for cultivation at home.

 Sterilization:

-Uses of sterilization:
+Benefits of sterilization:

 Drying of the media